bsdimp/freebsd-git-docs/git-how.md

 The `ports` repository will contain the ports system.

-Note: Theres discussions about prefixing freebsd- to the front of those.
+Note: There's discussions about prefixing freebsd- to the front of those.

-In addition to these main repositories, a number of specialized repositories exist to cooridnate work on things like packages and graphics drivers.
+In addition to these main repositories, a number of specialized repositories exist to coordinate work on things like packages and graphics drivers.
 These repositories have their own rules and are organized in a way that makes the best sense for the group working on these things.
 Their organization is beyond the scope of this document.